Nine News: Brisbane (Queensland statewide)

+A promo for Nine News Queensland as seen on a billboard in Fortitude Valley, Queensland.

 9News Queensland is presented from the QTQ studios in Mount Coot-tha by Melissa Downes and Joel Dry (weeknights) and Mia Glover (weekends) with sport presented by Jonathan Uptin (weeknights) and Dominique Loudon (weekends) and weather presented by Garry Youngberry (Sunday–Thursday) and Luke Bradnam (Friday–Saturday).

 The 6:00 pm bulletin is simulcast in Brisbane on commercial radio station River 94.9 and throughout remote eastern and central Australia on Imparja Television.

 Bruce Paige and Heather Foord co-anchored the 6:00 pm bulletin from 1995 until 2001, when Foord joined Mike London as a weekend anchor and Jillian Whiting replaced her on weeknights.
 London resigned in June 2003 after allegations emerged that he had organized a female friend to complain about the presentation of weeknight anchor Bruce Paige.

 Foord resigned as weeknight anchor on 5 December 2008 and was replaced by Melissa Downes on weeknights with Eva Milic and former ABC newsreader Andrew Lofthouse fronting weekend bulletins.
 A year later, Bruce Paige retired from the weeknight chair (he was replaced by Lofthouse) and Heather Foord returned to present weekend bulletins solo for two years.

 In February 2018, in a minor network reshuffle, weekend presenters Darren Curtis and Alison Ariotti were removed from presenting the weekend news; they were replaced by Jonathan Uptin, the then-presenter of the regional Queensland bulletins.

-Despite these position changes over the past three decades, 9News Queensland continues to retain a long-standing ratings lead ahead of 10 News Queensland and Seven News Brisbane.
+Despite several position changes over the past three decades, as of 2026, 9News Queensland continues to retain a historic long-standing ratings lead ahead of 10 News Queensland and Seven News Brisbane dating back to the 1980s.

 Paige returned to full-time news reading in January 2012, fronting Nine Gold Coast News solo until he was paired with Wendy Kingston in July 2016.

 As of September 2017, the Brisbane weekend bulletins are simulcast in the Darwin area on weekends.

 In January 2023, long-serving sports presenter Wally Lewis resigned from the role, citing health concerns.
 He was replaced by Jonathan Uptin.
 Mia Glover replaced Uptin as weekend news presenter.

 In January 2025, Andrew Lofthouse announced his retirement effective immediately after 17 years with the network.

 In May 2025, Nine announced that Joel Dry would return to the network, succeeding Andrew Lofthouse and joining Melissa Downes from 18 August.